Skip to main content

 Each modality, from a gentle walk to an all-out sprint, is a specific dialect, a unique set of instructions that your body translates into a cascade of hormonal responses.
 Understanding this language is the first step toward consciously guiding your physiology toward your goals, whether they involve building strength, enhancing resilience to stress, or reclaiming a sense of vitality you thought was lost.

-Your is a network of glands that produce and secrete hormones, which are chemical messengers that travel through your bloodstream to tissues and organs.
+Your endocrine system is a network of glands that produce and secrete hormones, which are chemical messengers that travel through your bloodstream to tissues and organs.
 These messengers regulate nearly every process in your body, including metabolism, growth, mood, and sleep.
 When you exercise, you are intentionally applying a physical stressor that prompts this system to react.

 The reaction is a coordinated effort to maintain stability, or homeostasis, while meeting the increased demands you are placing on your body.
 Think of it as your body’s internal management team responding to a sudden, intense project.
 It needs to mobilize energy, manage damage, and prepare for future challenges.
 The specific instructions you give through your choice of exercise determine which hormonal departments get activated and to what degree.